Bridging the Gap to Real-World Object-Centric Learning: Implementation Details

 \textbf{MLP Decoder\quad} We use a four-layer MLP with ReLU activations, with output dimensionality $D_\text{feat} + 1$, where the last dimension is used for the alpha value.
 The MLP has hidden layer sizes of 1024 for the MOVi datasets, and 2048 for COCO.
 A learnable positional encoding of size $N \times D_\text{slots}$ is added to the slots after broadcasting them to the number of patches $N$.

-\textbf{Transformer Decoder\quad} We use the standard decoder design from~\citet{Vaswani2017Attention} with pre-normalization~\citep{Xiong2020OnLN}, conditioning on the set of slots output by the slot attention module.
+\looseness-1 \textbf{Transformer Decoder\quad} We use the standard decoder design from~\citet{Vaswani2017Attention} with pre-normalization~\citep{Xiong2020OnLN}, conditioning on the set of slots output by the slot attention module.
 Similar to ImageGPT~\citep{Chen2020ImageGPT}, the decoder autoregressively reconstructs $N$ patch features of dimensionality $D_\text{feat}$ starting from the top-left and proceeding row-by-row over the image (``raster order'').
 To this end, its initial input is the set of target features shifted back by one, removing the last feature and inserting a learned ``beginning-of-sentence'' feature at the start.
 Each Transformer block then consists of self-attention on the set of tokens (using causal masking to prevent attending to future tokens), cross-attention with the set of slots, and a residual two-layer MLP with hidden size $4 \cdot D_\text{feat}$.
 Before the Transformer blocks, both the initial input and the slots are linearly transformed to $D_\text{feat}$, followed by a layer norm.
 The Transformer thus operates on tokens of dimensionality $D_\text{feat}$.
 The output of the last Transformer block is directly used as the reconstruction $\vy$.
 We do not apply dropout as we did not find it to be beneficial.
 Also, we do not add positional encoding as the target features forming the input already contain positional information (from the ViT encoder).

-As mentioned in the main text, we use the attention mask from the decoder as the slot mask used for evaluation.
+\textbf{Masks for Evaluation\quad} As mentioned in the main text, we use the attention mask from the decoder as the slot mask used for evaluation.
 In particular, the cross attention step involves a softmax over the slots for each of the $N$ tokens, resulting in $N$ attention weights per slot, which can be reshaped to form a $\sqrt{N} \times \sqrt{N}$ mask.
 Intuitively, each mask entry measures how important the corresponding slot was for reconstructing the patch feature at that position.
 For the evaluation, this mask is bilinearly resized to the image size.
 We use the attention mask from the last decoder block, which we found to perform best against the alternatives of using masks from earlier blocks or averaging the masks across blocks.
+The soft slot masks are converted to hard masks using the $\argmax$.

 \textbf{Details for Specific Experiments\quad} Here we list settings for experiments aside from our main experiments.